Books Set in Greece: Armchair Travel to the Islands

 Sailing to Santorini and going undercover, Miss Ashford soon discovers that her client hasn’t been completely honest with her.
 Someone is watching her.
 Can she unravel the mystery and prevent the breathtaking azure sea views from becoming the last she will ever see?

-This is the second of six titles in the Miss Ashford Investigates cozy mystery sereis, with each story set in a different European destination – ranging from Provance to Tuscany, and from Salzburg to the Alps.
+This is the second of six titles in the Miss Ashford Investigates cozy mystery series, with each story set in a different European destination – ranging from Provence to Tuscany, and from Salzburg to the Alps.

 The mysteries are self-contained, allowing readers to enjoy any installment without prior knowledge of earlier books.
 Of course, reading the series allows you to see the character development and recurring relationships.